hngx-org/Jaguars-food-backend/README.md

 - [NodeJS](https://nodejs.org/) This is a cross-platform runtime environment built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
 It allows for installation and managing of dependencies and communication with databases.
 - [ExpressJS](https://www.expresjs.org/) This is a NodeJS web application framework.
-- [Sequelite ORM](https://sequelize.org) This is a free open source NOSQL document database with scalability and flexibility.
-Data are stored in flexible JSON-like documents.
+- [Sequelite ORM](https://sequelize.org) This is a promise-based Node.js ORM tool for Postgres,